rla/concatter/README.md

 Helper utility to build single-file JavaScript applications.
 It uses NodeJS-styled `require` function calls to resolve file concatenation order.
-It is quite experimental at the moment at does not support cyclic dependencies.
+It is quite experimental at the moment and does not support cyclic dependencies.

 Usage
 -----